opensupporter/osdi-docs/README.md

 > Note: you can explore the AEP with a user friendly interface by visiting our [prototype endpoint](http://api.opensupporter.org)

+### Available Collections
+Some servers may support some or all of the different resource collections.
+For example, a peer to peer donation system might support Donations and People but not events.
+In order to find out what resources are available and what URIs to use to access them, do a GET on the AEP URI.

 In order to determine the available resources on the server the client should perform an HTTP GET request to this URI.

 Within the response will be a collection of links to the resource collections available on the server.

+### Capabilities
+Implementations of OSDI may differ in support of certain semantic capabilities.
+Implementations may also define extensions to the OSDI specification.
+A client may determine which capabilities are supported on a server by examining the "capabilities" hash inside of the AEP.

+Some capabilities may be advertised merely by the presence of a boolean key, others may have complex hash structures indicating capability specific parameters.

+### Example

 Request